IV.P. BSC Scholarship Program

 From BSC PolicyJump to navigationJump to search

 - a.
-The amount of funds available for the scholarship program will be determined on an annual basis, using the following formula: Four percent of the three-year average of the overall value of the Scholarship Fund (calculated at the end of the fiscal year) plus any funds budgeted by the BSC during the annual budgeting process.
+The amount of funds available for the scholarship program each fiscal year will be determined on an annual basis during the budgeting cycle, using the following formula: (1) Four percent of the three-year average of the overall value of the Scholarship Fund (calculated at the end of the fiscal year) and (2) any funds budgeted into member rates for the upcoming year and (3) temporarily restricted Scholarship Program donations from the Scholarship Fund.

 - b.
-CFCom and the BSC Board should consider estimated figures for scholarship programing during each budgeting cycle to determine the amount of funds that should be allocated during BSC budgeting process, based on the members’ goals for scholarship availability.
+CFCom and the BSC Board should consider estimated figures for scholarship programming during each budgeting cycle to determine the amount of funds that should be allocated during the BSC budgeting process, based on the members’ goals for scholarship availability.

 - c.
 Ten percent of the amount budgeted by the BSC for scholarship distribution during the annual budgeting process shall be allocated toward the BSC Emergency Grant Program, which shall be distributed as outlined in the Emergency Grant Program Policy, IV.Q.